pact-foundation/docs.pact.io/website/blog/2024-09-30-pact-open-source-update-sept-2024.md

 [@trammel](https://github.com/trammel) submitted a [PR](https://github.com/pact-foundation/pact-ruby/pull/322) to remove webrick from a dependency to a dev-dep over in pact-ruby, however it will need [pact_mock-service](https://github.com/pact-foundation/pact-mock_service) to be updated to use an alternative over webrick, and to be able to drop it as a runtime dependency completely.
 If anyone fancies attempting this, please let us know.

 Webrick suffered a round of CVE's recently, so the Pact ruby ecosystem has been updated (pact-ruby-cli, pact-ruby-standalone, pact-broker).

+#### Sbmt-Pact - Pact V3/V4 & Plugin Support

+The Kuper development team [recently announced](https://x.com/bibendi_one/status/1838174968657449068) an open-source ruby gem, called [`sbmt-pact`](https://github.com/Kuper-Tech/sbmt-pact), which builds on the [pact-ffi](https://github.com/YOU54F/pact-ruby-ffi) ruby wrapper gem I created.

+Yuri, a Senior developer at Cooper, has created a [comprehensive blog post](https://habr.com/ru/amp/publications/845964/) (note: written in Russian, so you may need to use your favourite translator) which covers lots of points

+>1. general principle of operation of contract tests;
+>2. about the problems we encountered when implementing contract testing and how we solved them;
+>3. how we developed our solution for contract testing of Ruby applications;
+>4. about setting up CI/CD to automate contract tests.

+I would wholly recommend reading the article especially as it also explains why `sbmt-pact` came to be

+> 1. the [official ruby ​​gem](https://github.com/pact-foundation/pact-ruby/blob/master/CHANGELOG.md) only supported V1/V2 specifications, which only allow testing of http interactions;
+> 1. the grpc/kafka interactions we need are supported in the V3/V4 specifications;
+> 1. a little earlier, in the process of evolution and support of V3/V4 specifications, pact-foundation decided to rework the architecture and switched to [shared rust-core](https://docs.pact.io/plugins/quick_start) , which assumes that test libraries for different stacks use FFI (foreign-function interface) as a single interface for interacting with the core in rust;
+> 1. the official ruby ​​gem remained in limbo for a long time and was not developed, in parallel [pact-ruby-ffi](https://github.com/YOU54F/pact-ruby-ffi/) was created , providing a low-level interface to pact-core;
+> 1. and only recently plans have emerged to develop an official ruby ​​gem and support V3/V4 - see [Pact V3 Tracking Issue](https://github.com/pact-foundation/pact-ruby/issues/318) and [Pact V4 Tracking Issue](https://github.com/pact-foundation/pact-ruby/issues/319) .

+I particularly like these two quotes from the summary

+> Pact turned out to be not just a framework, but an entire ecosystem ready for any challenges of modern microservice architecture.
+With support for various languages ​​and protocols, it becomes an indispensable ally in the fight for code quality.

+and

+>Ruby developers are especially pleased: even when official support lags behind, the community will always find a way out.
+Our experience with sbmt-pact is a vivid confirmation of this.
+This once again proves that there are no unsolvable problems in the open-source world.

+I totally agree with you Yuri. 🙌

+Why not try out [`sbmt-pact`](https://github.com/Kuper-Tech/sbmt-pact), and give the authors some feedback?

 #### Pact-Ruby - Slack